IELTS General Training · Writing Task 2 · Category 6

 QHow many vocabulary words do I need to know for IELTS Task 2?

-There is no definite number – but a good target is 10–15 strong functional phrases (for presenting opinions, developing arguments, providing examples and rebuttals) plus 5–10 exact topic-based vocabulary for each common essay topic (technology, environment, education, health and globalisation).
-A focused bank of vocabulary used appropriately and naturally gives a much better result than racking your brain trying to learn hundreds or thousands of words that may never come up in the particular exam question you are taking.
+There is no fixed number — but a practical target is 10–15 strong functional phrases (for presenting opinions, developing arguments, providing examples and making concessions) plus 5–10 precise topic-specific words per common essay topic (technology, environment, education, health, globalisation).
+A focused vocabulary bank used accurately and naturally produces far better results than attempting to memorise thousands of words.

 QWhat words should I avoid in IELTS Writing Task 2?